reactleaf/modal/README.md

 At first, you should make a your own modal register. we are using dynamic import, to reduce initial loading size.
-Any modals registered will be loaded on when modal is called to open, not on initialize sequence.
+Any modals registered will be loaded on when modal is called to open, not bundled on app/page code.

 ```typescript
 const register = {